TeamMGE/MicrobialGenomicsCourse/_episodes/02-intro-cloud.md

 ##  Logging into a Linux Server

 To access the pre-configured workshop data, you'll need to use our log-in credentials (user name and password).
-A user name will be assigned to you at the workshop.
+A username will be assigned to you at the workshop.
 In the following, always replace dcuser with your user name and the password with the password assigned to you.

 **Log-in Credentials (case-sensitive!)**